cowboy/state-of-grunt-fe-summit-2014-talk/src/decks/index.md

 ]]

 ---
-class: center, middle, orange
+class: center, middle, brown
 .footer[The State of Grunt]

 # Future Grunt

 ---
-class: center, middle, orange
+class: center, middle, brown
 .footer[The State of Grunt - Future Grunt]

 ## First, please note that these are our _goals_.
 Nothing is set in stone.

 ---
-class: center, middle, brown
+class: center, middle, orange
 .footer[The State of Grunt - Future Grunt]

 # The Grunt codebase is already being rewritten to be more modular and maintainable.

 ---
-class: center, middle, orange
+class: center, middle, brown
 .footer[The State of Grunt - Future Grunt]

 # Grunt will focus on running tasks and being easy to configure and learn.

 ---
-class: center, middle, brown
+class: center, middle, orange
 .footer[The State of Grunt - Future Grunt]

 # Grunt will support existing 0.4.x plugins via _optional_ adapter, and will also support Gulp and Broccoli plugins.

 ---
-class: center, middle, orange
+class: center, middle, brown
 .footer[The State of Grunt - Future Grunt]

 # Grunt tasks will support both stream-based and promise-based input/output.

 ---
-class: center, middle, brown
+class: center, middle, orange
 .footer[The State of Grunt - Future Grunt]

 # Grunt will support tasks and &ldquo;pipelines&rdquo; that can be run in series or parallel.

 ---
-class: center, middle, orange
+class: center, middle, brown
 .footer[The State of Grunt - Future Grunt]

 # All Grunt task running and file I/O will be asynchronous. _(under the hood)_

 ---
-class: center, middle, brown
+class: center, middle, orange
 .footer[The State of Grunt - Future Grunt]

 # Grunt logging will offer redirectable, per-task streams.

 ---
-class: center, middle, orange
+class: center, middle, brown
 .footer[The State of Grunt - Future Grunt]

 # Error handling and reporting in Grunt will be improved.

 ---
-class: center, middle, brown
+class: center, middle, orange
 .footer[The State of Grunt - Future Grunt]

 # Watching files for changes will be built-in to Grunt.